 The use of your data does not end in the digital realm, your DNA is also a prized commodity.
 Before you swab your cheek and send your DNA off to your favorite lab to discover the hidden mysteries of your ancestral origins, take a minute to read the fine print.
 Discovering how many cavemen you might have in your family tree isn’t the only application for your genetic information.
 Sending these samples entitles the recipient ownership of your DNA, which can be used or sold at that company’s discretion.

 What might they use it for?
 While there are certainly benign research applications, the principal value in collecting a DNA database is with law enforcement.
-Both Ancestry and 23andme definitively claim that they do not voluntarily work with law enforcement, except under extreme conditions and only with “court order”.
+Both Ancestry and 23andMe definitively claim that they do not voluntarily work with law enforcement, except under extreme conditions and only with a “court order.”
 However, there are other sites and third-party entities that do not share these values and willingly share their data with the FBI.

 Famously in 2018, the decades old cold case of the Golden State Killer was solved with the use of an ancestry DNA database called GEDmatch, which at the time went against its own user agreement.
 Dozens of other cold cases have been solved in this way, as well as a few exonerations.
 You might be thinking to yourself, that you haven’t committed any heinous crime, so what’s the harm.
 In most cases, it’s not the suspect themselves that is part of the database, but a close or even distant relative.
 Thus, not only can you be drawn into an investigation, but you might unknowingly be implicating a family member.

 It doesn’t take much imagination to predict the outcome of a heavily armed group of black men showing up uninvited at ANY state capital.
-In fact, the last time such a protest was mounted was in 1967, in California by the Black Panthers.
+In fact, the last time such a protest was mounted was in 1967 in California by the Black Panthers.
 Fortunately, no one was killed, certainly thanks to the heavy media presence and their pre-announced intentions.
 They were arrested and charged with felony conspiracy, though most pled down to misdemeanors.
-Incidentally, the NRA was pro-gun control at the time.
+Incidentally, the NRA was pro-gun control at the time supporting many of the laws passed in response to this event that they lobby against now.

 The inequity endured by African Americans in our country is profound and penetrates every aspect of our society.
 However, keeping with the theme of our Covid outrage and paranoia; a recent study has determined that approximately sixty percent of the cases and half the deaths attributed to Covid-19 have occurred in predominately African American communities.
 It’s long been established that African Americans are disproportionately afflicted by heart disease, cancer, diabetes, and many other deadly ailments.
 Not surprisingly, Covid has struck them among the hardest.